alexandru/alexn.org/_posts/2022-04-05-future-monix-typelevel.md

 Looking forward to having fun, I'm very excited about it, actually 🤩

-If you'd like to help in building the next version of Monix, please email me.
+If you'd like to help in building the next version of Monix, contact me.